liamzdenek/ferment-ai/memory-bank/progress.md

 The project has undergone a **major refactoring** of the TaskFunction to be an async generator/AsyncIterable function.
 This enables suspension and resumption of tasks, allowing for more complex workflows with better type safety.
 We have also moved task definitions to the core-constructs-lib package while keeping task implementations in core-constructs-runtime.
 The system now supports both promise-based and generator-based task functions, with proper Zod validation for inputs and outputs.

-Recently, we've implemented the **Model Context Protocol (MCP)** integration, allowing connection to external capability servers.
-We've also created the **CapableModel** architecture that combines models with capabilities, enabling tool use in LLM interactions.
-Additionally, we've implemented the **TagCapabilityParser** that formats prompts with available capabilities and extracts tool invocations from model responses.
+Recently, we've implemented several key components: the **StructuredOutput** capability for type-safe data extraction, the **LLMGate** component for conditional workflow execution, and the **Chain** component for sequential task execution.
+We've also enhanced the **Model Context Protocol (MCP)** integration, allowing connection to external capability servers, and refined the **CapableModel** architecture that combines models with capabilities, enabling tool use in LLM interactions.

 ## What Works